konodiodaa/Cartoon_Portrait/README.md

 Add background is to open a image in the local directory and select a background image, then blend background image and generated cartoon image.
 Save is to select a local directory and save the generated image at that location.

+# Warning
+To ensure the software runs correctly, please upload image larger than 200 * 200.
+If the image brightness is low, the style transfer result will be bad so please use image with normal brightness.